 In development since 2005, PREEMPT_RT is a set of patches for Linux implementing both hard and soft real-time computing capabilities.
 It makes the Linux kernel fully preemptible and able to respond to external events in deterministic time and with low-latency on the x86, x86_64, RISC-V, and ARM64 architectures.

-While PREEMPT_RT could already be used on its own to patch a Linux kernel, its introduction in the mainline means it is now just a matter of enabling the CONFIG_PREEMPT* options at compile time to build a real-time Linux kernel.
+options at compile time to build a real-time Linux kernel.
 But, most importantly, integrating PREEMPT_RT into the mainline has also meant polishing a number of things to make it play nicely under most circumstances.

-One significant bit of work concerned the printk function, which is critical for kernel development and was not entirely ready for real-time.
+function, which is critical for kernel development and was not entirely ready for real-time.
 Developed by Linus Torvalds, this function ensures developers know exactly where a crash occurred.
-Its old implementation, though, introduced a delay which has been now removed, breaking the goal of low-latency.
+Its old implementation, though, introduced a delay, which has now been removed, breaking the goal of low latency.

 Previous to PREEMPT_RT being part of the kernel, the easiest way to run real-time Linux was using Ubuntu Pro, available for free for personal and small-scale commercial use but at a premium for more than five machines.

-It is important to stress that being real-time has nothing to do with performance, but all with predictable (i.e. deterministic) task preemption, which is key for applications that depend on actions happening within a maximum time after an external event.
-The plain-vanilla Linux kernel is optimized instead to guarantee maximum hardware utilization and fair time allocation to all processes, but it can also be configured for example to minimize energy consumption, or to adapt to specific tasks' requirements (aka, utilization clamping).
+It is important to stress that being real-time has nothing to do with performance but all with predictable (i.e. deterministic) task preemption, which is key for applications that depend on actions happening within a maximum time after an external event.
+The plain-vanilla Linux kernel is optimized instead to guarantee maximum hardware utilization and fair time allocation to all processes, but it can also be configured, for example, to minimize energy consumption or to adapt to specific tasks' requirements (aka, utilization clamping).

-According to Hacker News user femto, running real-time Linux can bring interrupt latency for each CPU core down to single digit milliseconds from double digit milliseconds.
-This requires, though, that you also run the scheduler with a real-time policy (SCHED_FIFO or SCHED_RR) to prevent hardware events like trackpad touches to come in the way of real-time tasks such as playing audio or 3D gaming.
+According to Hacker News user femto, running real-time Linux can bring interrupt latency for each CPU core down to single-digit milliseconds from double-digit milliseconds.
+This requires, though, that you also run the scheduler with a real-time policy (SCHED_FIFO

 Others also mention that using a real-time kernel seems to improve UX by avoiding the occasional freezes of Gnome and makes it possible to synthesize more musical instruments while running Chrome and games.
 The Mixxx audio player also suggests to enable real-time scheduling (among other things) to reduce audio latency and avoid audible glitches.